ymgenesis/FaceTools/README.md

 ## FaceIdentifier

 FaceIdentifier outputs an image with detected face ID numbers printed in white onto each face (ex: 1, 2, 3, etc.).
-Face IDs can then be used in FaceMask (and soon FaceOff) to selectively mask all, a specific combination, or single faces.
+Face IDs can then be used in FaceMask and FaceOff to selectively mask all, a specific combination, or single faces.
 The FaceIdentifier output image is generated for user reference.
 The "Faces" input limits the detection to a specific number of faces.
 The "Minimum Confidence" input defaults to 0.5 (50%), and represents a pass/fail threshold a detected face must reach for it to be processed.
 Lowering this value may help if detection is failing.

 ###### Inputs/Outputs